Louis Krüger

 Louis Krüger (born 5 June 1996 in Pankow) is a German teacher and politician from Alliance 90/The Greens.
 He was elected to the Abgeordnetenhaus of Berlin in Pankow 5 at the 2021 Berlin state election.
-He is the second youngest member of the 19th Abgeordnetenhaus of Berlin.
+He is the second-youngest member of the 19th Abgeordnetenhaus of Berlin.
 Krüger is the school policy spokesman for the Greens in the House of Representatives and a member of the Committee on Education, Youth and Family.

+Education and career

+Krüger was educated at the Werner-von-Siemens-Gymnasium in Berlin before completing a master of education at Humboldt University of Berlin.

+Personal life

+Krüger is gay and married his partner in 2023.